hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 - Add some kind of functionality
 - Display information that HTML or CSS fundamentally can't

 Clearly, the technologies at our disposal don't let us do this.
-This is where JavaScript (often called JS) comes in.
+This is where JavaScript (often abbreviated as JS) comes in.
 JavaScript is a _programming language_.
 This simply means we can use it to do basically anything a computer is capable of.
 This is really powerful.

-**Note**: You may here people talk about Java*Script* or just Java.
+**Note**: You may hear people talk about Java*Script* or just Java.
 Confusingly, these are two separate and very different programming languages!
 Calling one of them the other may offend someone.
 You have been warned.

 If you have never programmed before, this section may be confusing.
 If you find yourself struggling and unable to work through the practical examples, I recommend you try something that dives into the subject a little more comprehensively.
 Our Introduction to Programming workshop (TODO: link) is a great place to do this.